What Is a Circuit?

 A resistor is an electronic component that “resists” current flow.
 Resistors control the amount of current flow through a section of the circuit it is connected to.

-- Using the racetrack analogy, we can think of a large number of race cars on the track as being the electrons flowing through the circuit, each of them driving around at high speeds on our multi-lane racetrack.
-We can think of a resistor as being like having the racetrack go from several lanes to 1 lane.
+Using the racetrack analogy, we can think of a large number of race cars on the track as being the electrons flowing through the circuit — each of them driving around at high speeds on our multi-lane racetrack.
+We can think of a resistor as being like having the racetrack go from several lanes down to one lane.

-- The race cars drive at a high speed, then come up toward the abrupt reduction of lanes where they see the flag guy waving a yellow flag – meaning they have to slow down to proceed through that section of narrow racetrack.
-Fewer cars are driving through the 1 lane section of racetrack at a given time than there were when the racetrack was a wide open multi-lane track.
+The race cars drive at a high speed, then come up toward the abrupt reduction in lanes where they see the flag guy waving a yellow caution flag — meaning they have to slow down to proceed through that section of narrow racetrack.
+Fewer cars are driving through the one lane section of racetrack at a given time than there were when the racetrack was a wide open multi-lane track.
 The narrowing of the track has slowed the flow of traffic.

 Capacitors